Burritos rise again as Taco Bell returns to Japan

-Around 150 people waited in a line stretching out to the main street of Tokyo’s busy Shibuya shopping district, with some said to have camped overnight to be the first to eat tacos.
+Around 150 people waited in a queue stretching out to the main street of Tokyo’s busy Shibuya shopping district, with some said to have camped overnight to be the first to eat tacos.

 Taco Bell said it was making its second attempt to conquer the Japanese market as Mexican food was becoming increasingly popular among the younger Japanese.